TwoFactorAuth/ruby/README.md

  * Sites don't have to authenticate any external service
  * ...or pay a licensing fee to FIDO or a patent holder

 U2F is young and growing.
-Google Chrome supports it fully.
-Mozilla Firefox is developing support now.
-Microsoft has joined the Board of Directors for FIDO Alliance, so Internet Explorer should support it soon.
-(Safari support seems likely, but Apple is famouly hard to predict.)
+Google Chrome and Mozilla Firefox support it fully out-of-the-box.
+Microsoft has joined the Board of Directors for FIDO Alliance, so perhaps Internet Explorer and Edge will support it soon.
+Safari supports it [via an extension](https://github.com/Safari-FIDO-U2F/Safari-FIDO-U2F) and it's impossible to predict if Apple will add official support.

 The TwoFactorAuth gem drops into your site to add support for U2F.
 You don't have to learn the crypto behind it, you just integrate it into your user